+Three.
 Define the intent of each page

 - Usually, people differentiate between four different types of intent: informational, navigational, commercial, and transactional.
 For each website, pick one intent and possibly reorganize the contents of your pages accordingly.

 - Next, navigational pages are about helping the user to find a particular part of your website.
-While those are superfluous on small websites, finding the right place is essential on larger ones.
+While those are superfluous on small websites, finding the right place is essential on larger sites.
 For example, someone might be looking for a manual of a device he bought, or a movie she wants to watch.
 Instead of browsing through your website, many people use their navigational intent and the brand name as starting points for their search.

-- The goal of commercial pages on the other hand is preparing the visitor for a purchase.
+- The goal of commercial pages, on the other hand, is preparing the visitor for a purchase.
 While commercial pages are similar to informational pages, they are tailored to finalize a purchasing decision (with words like "cheapest," "versus," etc. in the title).

 - Finally, transactional pages are all about finalizing the purchase.
 The visitor wants a specific item and now looks for shops or service providers that have that item or service for sale.
-Again, adding words supporting that intent ("purchase," "buy," "deals," etc.) helps the visitor to make an informed decision about whether your page is the right one.
+Again, adding words supporting that intent ("purchase," "buy," "deals," etc.) helps the visitor to make a decision about whether your page is the right one.

 - For each page on your website, make a conscious choice in which of the four categories it falls.
 Each page needs to have a specific purpose.
 You need to ask yourself what the value of a particular page is for the visitor.
 Check out this article on semrush.com for a more detailed discussion of the topic.

+Four.
 Add SEO titles